Building Community muscle -

 In this video, we'll discuss how our community values can support and guide us to have difficult conversations, some of the common reasons we might need to address a situation with a volunteer, and why it's human nature to avoid them.

-We'll also explore why having courageous conversations is important and how they can benefit the volunteer, our community and ourselves, as well as strategies for getting started.
+We'll explore why having courageous conversations is important and how they can benefit the volunteer, our community, and ourselves.
+We'll also learn strategies for getting started.

 Click through the scenarios below using the arrows or 3 dots to explore more; then watch the video to "unpack" each scenario.